ItalianoFrançaisDeutschEnglish

 Death is nothing to us, for when we are present, it is not, and when it is present, we are no longer..
 Epicuro (Letter to Menoeceus)

-Thus death never wins: death is not a fact of life.
+Thus, death never wins: death is not a fact of life.
 And as long as there is breath, there is presence and joy.
-As in every vital process, even one compromised by illness, the organism maintains fundamental functions.
-The tumor does not create its own circulatory system, it parasitizes the existing one: it can destroy it, not replace it.
-So it is with Gemeinwesen, being-in-common, which is constitutive of the human being: its possible complete substitution would mark the extinction of the species. ¶ Jacques Camatte called Le domaine de la certitude his house and the land he tended, where he welcomed family and friends.
-The tumor does not generate a tumoral heart; it exploits the healthy one.
+As in any vital process, even one compromised by illness, the organism maintains fundamental life functions.
+The tumor does not generate a tumorous heart; it exploits the healthy one.
+It does not create its own circulatory system; it parasitizes the existing one: it can destroy it, but not replace it.
 Until the very end, life, however exhausted, continues to be life.
+So it is with the Gemeinwesen, being-in-common, which is constitutive of the human being: its — possible — complete substitution would mark the extinction of the species. ¶ Jacques Camatte called his house and the land he tended, where he welcomed family and friends, «Le domaine de la certitude».
 Certainty too, adherence to eternity, does not die.
-It is the sensation of having lost it that disorients us. ¶ A diagnosis compatible with stage IV cancer — even while knowing the possibility, very faint but real, of a reversal — obliges the diagnostician, if he must communicate it, to place the probable outcome within the certain outcome of every form of life, individual and collective, including his own.
+It is the sensation of having lost it that disorients us. ¶ A diagnosis compatible with stage IV cancer — even while knowing the possibility, very faint but real, of a reversal — obliges the diagnostician, if they must communicate it, to situate the probable outcome within the certain outcome of every form of life, individual and collective, including their own.
 And to indicate the path of acceptance as a real and present possibility of conscious and active serenity.
-Acceptance is at once loss — of every redemptive illusion and thus of the trap that ensnares us — and gain: the restoration of access to naturalness.
-And it is, in itself, already a hint, a beginning, and a support for the hoped-for — improbable, for only weak signs are visible, such as cognitive schism and the unforeseen resistance during the pandemic, yet not impossible — reaction of the species.
+Acceptance is at once a loss — of every redemptive illusion and thus of the trap that ensnares us — and a gain: the restoration of access to naturalness, to tangible and bodily presence; and it is, in itself, already a hint, a beginning, and a support for the hoped-for — improbable, for only weak signs are visible, such as cognitive schism and the unforeseen resistance during the pandemic, yet not impossible — reaction of the species.

 Bambini liberi sul fiume